CompuTec/computec-docs/docs/wms/administrator-guide/installation/overview.md

 # Overview

 CompuTec WMS is a robust Warehouse Management System designed to streamline warehouse operations and ensure seamless integration with SAP Business One.
 This guide outlines the step-by-step process for installing, configuring and validating the core components of the CompuTec WMS solution.
-The instructions provided here are crucial for ensuring optimal performance and compatibility of WMS with your business processes.
+The instructions provided here are crucial for ensuring optimal performance and compatibility of CompuTec WMS with your business processes.

 ---